Bell's palsy: Epidemiology

 The number of new cases of Bell's palsy ranges from about one to four cases per 10,000 population per year.
 The rate increases with age.
 Bell's palsy affects about 40,000 people in the United States every year.
 It affects approximately 1 person in 65 during a lifetime.

 A range of annual incidence rates have been reported in the literature: 15, 24, and 25–53 (all rates per 100,000 population per year).
 Bell's palsy is not a reportable disease, and there are no established registries for people with this diagnosis, which complicates precise estimation.

 Frequency

 About 40,000 people are affected by Bell's palsy in the United States every year.
-It can affect anyone of any gender and age, but its incidence seems to be highest in those in the 15- to 45-year-old age group.
+It can affect anyone of any sex and age, but its incidence seems to be highest in those in the 15- to 45-year-old age group.

 History

 Scottish neurophysiologist Sir Charles Bell was the first author to describe the anatomical basis for facial paralysis, and has since served as the eponym for Bell's palsy.

 The Persian physician Muhammad ibn Zakariya al-Razi (865–925) detailed the first known description of peripheral and central facial palsy.

 Cornelis Stalpart van der Wiel (1620–1702) in 1683 gave an account of Bell's palsy and credited the Persian physician Ibn Sina (980–1037) for describing this condition before him.
 James Douglas (1675–1742) and Nicolaus Anton Friedreich (1761–1836) also described it.

 Scottish neurophysiologist Sir Charles Bell read his paper to the Royal Society of London on July 12, 1821, describing the role of the facial nerve.
 He became the first to detail the neuroanatomical basis of facial paralysis.
 Since then, idiopathic peripheral facial paralysis has been referred to as Bell's palsy, named after him.

 A notable person with Bell's palsy is former Prime Minister of Canada Jean Chrétien.
 During the 1993 federal election, Chrétien's first as leader of the Liberal Party, the opposition Progressive Conservative Party ran an attack ad in which voice actors criticized him over images that seemed to highlight his abnormal facial expressions.
 The ad was interpreted as an attack on Chrétien's physical appearance and garnered widespread anger among the public, while Chrétien used the ad to make himself more sympathetic to voters.
 The ad had the adverse effect of increasing Chrétien's lead in the polls and the subsequent backlash clinched the election for the Liberals, who won in a landslide.